mayuranalyst/H-M-Analysis/README.md

 This is an exploratory data analysis to derive primary conclusions based on the data.
 The PowerBI visualization is a sample of how i would visualize this data.
 I have also used Pytho (Jupyter Notebook) to conduct this exploratory Data Analysis

+Results of this Analysis of this Dataset:
+Assumption: The discounted price (as shown on the H&M's website) is the final selling price Maximum selling Price was for Padded Leather Shopper and the price was 254.15 USD Minimum selling Price was for a range of items mainly Crop Tops and Cotton Tshirts and the Price was 5.09 USD The Average selling Price for all the Products is 27.42 USD (Note: Outliers, which were not eliminated, considerably affect this result)
+Wordcloud shows us that the data mainly contains items with "Turtleneck", "Blouse","Sweater".
+Further information on sales will help us on predicting the regional/global fashion trends
+The Maximum Discount was offered to the following Product: Padded Leather Shopper and the discount was 44.84 USD The Minimum Discount was offered for a range of items mainly Crop Tops and Cotton Tshirts and discount was 0.90 USD Average Discount for the Products was 4.84 USD Assuming all of these 1096 items got sold, it will bring in the revenue of 30056 USD